Large-Momentum Effective Theory: Introduction

-where $W$ is a gauge-link to ensure gauge invariance, and $c$ indicates the connected contributions only, which we suppress in the rest of this work.
+to ensure gauge invariance with ${\cal P}$ denoting the path ordering. $c$ indicates the connected contributions only, and will be suppressed in the rest of this work.
 It is a property of gauge theories in which the charge fields are not gauge-invariant, and the physical distributions must include a beam of collinear gauge particles.
 Note that the above expression is true for any momentum $P$ (a residual momentum symmetry), in particular, in the rest frame of the nucleon.
 The $x$-support of the above distribution is $[-1,1]$.
-For negative $x$, one defines the anti-quark distribution with $-q(-x)\equiv \bar q(x)$.
+For negative $x$, one defines the antiquark distribution with $-q(-x)\equiv \bar q(x)$.
 The above expression has been more familiar in the literature than Feynman's original formulation of PDFs.
 In the single quark target, one finds $q(x)=\delta(x-1)$.

-The above quark PDF contains explicit time-dependence, but no time-ordering has been indicated.
-The time order can be added so that it can be developed as Feynman perturbation theory, with any gauge choice in the Minkowski-time evolution.
-However, the covariant perturbation theory obscures the physical meaning of the parton physics.
-Alternatively, it can also be interpreted as a cut vertex in the sense that one can write $W(0,\lambda n)=W(0,\infty n)W(\infty n,\lambda n)$ and insert a {complete} set of intermediate states between the two,

-The time-dependence can be explicitly taken care of through Heisenberg evolution of the fields.
-The result is the so-called cut-vertex formalism~\cite{Mueller:1981sg}.
-In the light-cone gauge, the cut-vertex approach provides a clearer picture for parton physics.